-(the brand new Grand Panormo Model)
+(evolution of the Grand Panormo Model)

 All about the bass: